Virtual Reality in Healthcare

-The latest breakthroughs in technology have sent the tech world abuzz with developments in technology that are influencing how people engage with each another.
+The latest breakthroughs in technology have sent the tech world buzzing with developments in technology that are influencing how people engage with each another.
 One such breakthrough is Virtual Reality technology.

-Consumer interest in Virtual Reality technology (VR) has galvanized for both recreational and professional applications after the recent widespread dissemination of VR into consumer homes through formats such as Samsung Gear VR and Oculus Rift.
-In fact, VR spending by consumers is expected to increase exponentially in the coming years with some predicting the market reaching $21.8 Billion by 2020[i].
+After the recent widespread dissemination of VR into consumer homes through formats such as Samsung Gear VR and Oculus Rift, consumer interest in Virtual Reality technology (VR) has galvanized for both recreational and professional applications.
+In fact, VR spending by consumers is expected to increase exponentially in the coming years with some predicting the market reaching $21.8 Billion by 2020.

 There has been a growing investment in businesses that are attempting to infuse VR applications into healthcare settings.
 Many believe that the integration of VR can fundamentally alter how we think about health and wellbeing as a society.
 Below, we highlight a few examples of VR’s forays into healthcare that are already training the next generation of clinicians and caregivers, enhancing how we deliver care, helping us manage our health and enabling a more positive family experience.